ibm-cloud-docs/cloud-infrastructure/on-prem-vpc-migration-rackware-rmm.md

 #### Setting up a cloud user
 {: #onprem2cloud-setting-up-cloud-user}

-1. Log in to the RackWare web console.
+1. Log in to the RackWare web console by entering `https://<ip address of your RMM server>` and your RMM admin user credentials in your browser.
 2. In the RackWare web console, go to **Configuration > Clouduser**.
 3. When you add a cloud user, enter a name and select _{{site.data.keyword.vpc_short}}_ for the **Cloud Provider**.
 Select the region where you want to auto-provision the virtual server instance, and enter your {{site.data.keyword.cloud_notm}} API key.
 4. Click **Add**.